ondrej-tucek/CSS-Styleguide/README.md

 CSS-Styleguide
 ==============

-A few simple Guidelines and ideas I wrote done for myself to craft consistent and maintainable CSS.
+A few simple guidelines and ideas I wrote down for myself to craft consistent and maintainable CSS.

 ### Comments notation